X-lab2017/oss101/Assignments/Assignment-typo-for-cloud-computing.md

 Shooting off an e-mail to a person or forum which you are not familiar with is risky at best.
 For example, do not assume that the author of an informative webpage wants to be your free consultant.
 Do not make optimistic guesses about whether your question will be welcome --- if you're unsure, send it elsewhere, or refrain from sending it at all.

 When selecting a Web forum, newsgroup or mailing list, don't trust the name by itself too far; look for a FAQ or charter to verify your question is on-topic.
 Read some of the back traffic before posting so you'll get a feel for how things are done there.
 In fact, it's a very good idea to do a keyword search for words relating to your problem on the newsgroup or mailing list archives before you post.
-It may find youan answer, and if not it will help you formulate a better question.
+It may find you an answer, and if not it will help you formulate a better question.

 Don't shotgun-blast all the available help channels at once, that's like yelling and irritates people.
 Step through them softly.